A Summary of Climate Change Theory &

 The likelihood is that the content of carbon dioxide in our air today has had no influence on the occurrence of this list of bad or unusual things.
-Who is paying for attaching the ills of the world to dangerous manmade global warming?
+Who will pay for attaching the ills of the world to dangerous manmade global warming?

-Global warming “risks destroying, perhaps for centuries to come, the unique and hard-won reputation for honesty which is the basis of society’s respect for scientific endeavor.”62
+Dangerous manmade global warming theory “risks destroying, perhaps for centuries to come, the unique and hard-won reputation for honesty which is the basis of society’s respect for scientific endeavor.”62

-The U.N. panel on climate change will not acknowledge the powerful non-carbon dioxide factors which create weather because they are “financially and ideologically dependent upon coming to a single, aprioristic viewpoint, regardless of the objective truth.”63 What we have done is “create a monster that ignores the truth.”
+The U.N. panel on climate change will not acknowledge the powerful non-carbon dioxide factors which create weather because they are “financially and ideologically dependent upon coming to a single, aprioristic viewpoint, regardless of the objective truth.”63 What we have done by creating the panel is “create a monster that ignores the truth.”

-There is good reason to believe both truth and honesty have lost their place among scientists.
-Please see part two — Climate Change: Data is a Travesty.
+There is good reason to believe both truth and honesty have lost their place among hardcore alarmist scientists, which we cover in detail in part two — Climate Change: Data is a Travesty.

 Thanks for carrying the post to Watts Up With That – the world’s most viewed site on global warming and climate change.